Primes as sums of Fibonacci numbers: More questions on the Zeckendorf sum-of-digits function

 In the Introduction, we stated the following straightforward and seemingly intractable problem. \begin{problem} Prove that for all $k\geq 1$ there is a prime number $p$ such that $\sz(p)=k$. \end{problem} \begin{problem} Prove that there is a $k$ such that there exist infinitely many primes $p$ satisfying $\sz(p)=k$, or prove that there is no such $k$. \end{problem} Of course, ``straightforward'' is an understatement, as considerable effort would be needed in order to keep track of the constants.
 We commented on this after Theorem~\ref{Th1}.
 However, even if all constant computations can be worked out the problem might be difficult, too, because of computational limitations (for the finitely many left cases). ``Intractable'', however, seems to be the correct expression concerning the difficulty of Problem~\ref{pb_infinite}.

 Mauduit and Rivat~\cite{MR2010} not only handled the sum of digits of prime numbers, but also the sum of digits of squares~\cite{MR2009}.
-Therefore the following problem is not hard to come up with. \begin{problem} Prove that the Zeckendorf sum of digits of squares is uniformly distributed in residue classes. \end{problem} A difference to the base-$q$ expansion is the observation that we do not expect the existence of ``exceptional'' residue classes --- certainly, the base-$4$ sum-of-digits function function of squares is not uniformly distributed modulo $3$:
+Therefore the following problem is not hard to come up with. \begin{problem} Prove that the Zeckendorf sum of digits of squares is uniformly distributed in residue classes. \end{problem} A difference to the base-$q$ expansion is the observation that we do not expect the existence of ``exceptional'' residue classes.
+Certainly, the base-$4$ sum-of-digits function function of squares is not uniformly distributed modulo $3$:

 and squares are never congruent to $2$ modulo $3$.
 Meanwhile, the sequence $\bigl(n^2\golden\bigr)_n$ is uniformly distributed modulo $1$, and so the initial digits behave ``randomly''; it seems reasonable to imagine that this destroys the bias that is present in the base-$q$ case (see~\cite[Th\'eor\`eme~3]{MR2009}).
-Concerning primes, the same situation arises: in~\cite[Th\'eor\`eme~1]{MR2010} the residue classes have to be restricted, but not in our Theorem~\ref{Th4}.

-It appears that new ideas are needed in order to handle Problem~\ref{pb_sz_squares}; the simple fact, used at a crucial position in~\cite{MR2009}, that the lowest $k$ digits of $mq^k$ in base $q$ are zero, is not easily translated to the Zeckendorf case.
+Concerning primes, an analogous situation arises: in~\cite[Th\'eor\`eme~1]{MR2010} certain residue classes have to be excluded, but not in our Theorem~\ref{Th4}.
+It appears that new ideas are needed in order to handle Problem~\ref{pb_sz_squares}.
+The simple fact, used at a crucial position in~\cite{MR2009}, that the lowest $k$ digits of $mq^k$ in base $q$ are zero, is not easily translated to the Zeckendorf case.

 We could also ask for the joint distribution of the Zeckendorf- and the base-$q$ sum-of-digits functions (extending~\cite[Chapter~5]{Spiegelhofer2014} in the spirit of~\cite{D2001}, and complementing the recent preprint~\cite{VZ2021}). \begin{problem} Prove a local limit law for the joint distribution of $\sz(n)$ and $s_q(n)$. \end{problem}